We didn't lose our minds...

 Low self-esteem works hand-in-hand with anxiety.
 When our self-esteem is in poor shape we are more susceptible to being pulled into a spiral of growing anxiety and despair, all leading to further damaged self-esteem.

-We are social creatures.
+We are social creatures and we rely on each other more than most of us would admit.
 Our brains have been hard-wired for millions of years to rely on “the group” to survive.
-On our own, we stood little chance against a saber-tooth tiger.
+Homo Erectus stood little chance against a saber-tooth tiger so being booted from the tribe was a death sentence.
 Because of this wiring, we see social rejection as an existential threat and we will look for inclusion in any accepting group for our safety.

 When fear or damaged self-esteem makes us withdraw or if we feel ostracized, we are greatly relieved to find others like us.
 We don’t need to interact with them – just knowing they exist gives us a much-needed sense of belonging and safety as we feel that those who are most like us can be the ones who will help us restore our world.